MariusMeiners/MariusMeiners/README.md

 ### Hi there, my name is Marius 👋

-I'm a software developer and economics student based in Dortmund, Germany
+I'm a software developer and finance profession based in Berlin, Germany currently working in M&A at PwC
 mostly working with:
+- typescript
+- javascript
 - golang
 - python